-Now, all users are site-based, which means that the configured users and their access rights will be applied to all servers on the site.
+In CathexisVision 2017 and later, the user management system is site-based.
+This means that configured users and their access rights will be applied to all servers on the site.
 The old user database will automatically be converted to the new format.